department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/designing-ui.md

 ### Move work to shipped file

-* When the design is live in the app, the design librarian will work with you to create a shipped file as outlined in the [Figma file workflow](https://www.figma.com/file/myVAkBM6nrpt3iC39RyjXz/%F0%9F%A7%B0-FigmaFileWorkflow---Resource---VAMobile?node-id=344%3A279&t=jC6U9HEvK543P9i4-1).
+- When the design is live in the app, the [Design Librarian](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/UX/How-We-Work/design-librarian) will work with you to create a shipped file as outlined in the [Figma file workflow](https://www.figma.com/file/myVAkBM6nrpt3iC39RyjXz/%F0%9F%A7%B0-FigmaFileWorkflow---Resource---VAMobile?node-id=344%3A279&t=jC6U9HEvK543P9i4-1).